-As you can see from the resulting graph, the pageview count varied over the month analyzed from about 9,000 to 60,000 per day.
+As you can see, the pageview count varied over the month analyzed from about 10,000 to 80,000 per day.
 Hovering near one of the data points, you can see the specific value based upon the granularity defined.

 For easy access to review and monitor your most important metrics, you can save any graph as a report by clicking the Save as Report button in the top-right.

 You can pin reports to dashboards, organize related reports into categories, and add footnotes to graphs saved as reports.
 A footnote allows you to highlight a specific point in the graph and add a note about why this point is important.

 For steps to add footnotes and more information on what you can do with reports, see Reports & Dashboards.

 There are 11 query types in Graph view, which you can find by clicking on the query drop-down.

 Count returns the number of times an event occurs each hour, day, week, or month.
 Count Unique returns the number of unique or individual users who have performed an event.
 For example, if Sally clicks the ‘sign in’ button 10 times, then Count Unique will return 1 because Sally is one user.
 (This replaces the unique checkbox from the old graph view.)

 Shows the number of unique sessions in a given date range that contain an event of your choosing.
 You can combine this with Ratios to get the percentage of sessions where a given user action was taken.

 Shows the number of unique users in a given date range who completed an event of your choosing.

 Number of Accounts